An improved aerodynamic model for quasi-steady simulations of animal flight at moderate Reynolds numbers: Results

-The evolutions of lift and drag coefficient curves as a function of the angle of attack are illustrated in Figs. \ref{fig2}A and B, respectively, where $C_L=2L/\rho_f U^2ch$ and $C_D=2D/\rho_f U^2ch$.
-The lift and drag coefficients are well approximated by the following empirical relationships in terms of $\alpha$ (in degrees):
+The lift and drag coefficients as a function of the angle of attack are presented in Fig. \ref{figClCdCmCop}A and B, respectively, where the lift and drag coefficients are defined as